 Many of those chemicals are messing up your hormones leading to a whole host of health threats, including breast and prostate cancers.
-And while organic food is not a cure-all for cancer by any means, eating as organically as you can will lower your risk as long as you have a healthy lifestyle, too like exercising, sleeping well, lowering your stress levels, not smoking and eating a lot of veggies.
+And while organic food is not a cure-all for cancer by any means, eating as organically as you can lowers your risk as long as you have a healthy lifestyle, too like exercising, sleeping well, lowering your stress levels, not smoking, and eating a lot of veggies.

-Plus, studies show that organic produce actually includes more nutrients and antioxidants than their non-organic counterparts.
+Plus, studies show that organic produce actually includes more nutrients and antioxidants than its non-organic counterparts.

 “It has helped me most definitely!
 When I stay on plan, I have more energy, fewer seasonal allergy and sinus problems, and hardly any joint and muscle aches, and I used to have a LOT.
 I’ve also experienced better sleep, weight loss, and a real change for the better in my blood work.
 I think you’ll really like it, and all the support you’ll receive here.”